tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据订阅（Kafka 版）/消费订阅数据/使用 Kafka 客户端消费订阅数据（Protobuf）_intl_en.md

 ### Message production logic

 This section describes the message production logic to help you better understand the consumption logic.
-ProtoBuf is used for serialization.
-The demo for each programming language contains the ProtoBuf definition file, which defines several key data structures: `Envelope` is the structure of eventually sent Kafka messages; `Entry` is the structure of an individual subscription event; and `Entries` is a set of `Entry` structures.
+Protobuf is used for serialization.
+The demo for each programming language contains the Protobuf definition file, which defines several key data structures: `Envelope` is the structure of eventually sent Kafka messages; `Entry` is the structure of an individual subscription event; and `Entries` is a set of `Entry` structures.
 Below are their relationships:

 ![](https://qcloudimg.tencent-cloud.cn/raw/3dcceab6ea08686edf64c0517019d70d.png)